MooersLab/emacs-learning-spiral-hydra/README.md

 The configuration below is for the users of the `use-package` package system for managing Emacs packages.

 - Customize file path.
 I store the file learning-spiral-hydra.el inside of the folder `~/emacs30/my-hydras/`
-- Customize the keybinding if it conflicts.
+- Customize the keybinding below if it conflicts.
 Check by entering `C-h k C-c 1`, where `C` stands for the Control key and the `-` means press the Control key with the second key simultaneously.
+- Customize the content of each hydra to meet your learning objectives.
 - Add the following lines to your init.el file.

 ```elisp